TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/Push Button/README.md

 ### Validate Configuration
-Before you proceed, immediately after edits go ahead and always *validate* your *configuration*.
+Before you proceed, immediately after any edits go ahead and *always validate* your *configuration*.

 This makes sure your updated *configuration* does not contain formal errors.
 Click the *three-dot* menu, and choose *Validate*.